Salmon Teriyaki Is Easier To Make Than You Think!

 - To make-ahead: While it’s best to enjoy teriyaki salmon fresh, you can marinate the salmon up to 24 hours in advance.
 Cook just before serving for best flavor and texture.

 - Leftovers and storage: Allow leftovers to cool completely, then place in an airtight container.
 Store in a fridge for up to 3 days.
-Note that seafood has a shorter shelf life than other proteins.
+Note that seafood has a shorter shelf life compared to meat or poultry.

 - To freeze: You can freeze any leftovers for up to 2 months.
 When you’re ready to enjoy, thaw overnight in a refrigerator, then gently heat in a microwave to serve.